A Stunning, Modern Glass Residential Wine Cellar in a Manhattan Beach Home

 Glass Panel Installation for the Manhattan Beach Wine Cellar

-Single-pane frameless glass was used for all areas of the wine cellar.
+Single-pane frameless glass was used for all areas of this small wine storage room built by a California specialist.
 We built the glass panels on a matte black u-channel for the top and bottom to stabilize it.
 The team inserted insulation materials in the u-channel to aid in the cooling of the wine cellar.

 We used two fixed, frameless glass panels on the back-end side of the wine cellar.
 For the front display side of the wine cellar, we installed 2 pairs of equal doors with pivot hinges and steam seals.
 The opening of the movable glass panels spans 148 inches by 96 inches.